-Upon completion of this offering, our nominating and governance committee will consist of Jarl Mohn, Lisa Troe and Robert Spillane, each of whom is a non-employee member of our board of directors.
-Jarl Mohn is the chair of our nominating and governance committee.
-Our board of directors has determined that each person designated to our nominating and governance committee meets the requirements for independence under the rules of the New York Stock Exchange.
+Sumant Mandal, Jarl Mohn and , each of whom is a non-employee member of our board of directors, comprise our nominating/governance committee. is the chair of our nominating and governance committee.
+Our board of directors has determined that each member of our nominating and governance committee meets the requirements for independence under the rules of the New York Stock Exchange.
 The nominating/governance committee is responsible for, among other things, developing and recommending to the board of directors criteria for identifying and evaluating candidates for directorships and making recommendations to the board of directors regarding candidates for election or reelection to the board of directors at each annual stockholders' meeting.
 In addition, the nominating/corporate governance committee is responsible for overseeing our corporate governance guidelines and reporting and making recommendations to the board of directors concerning corporate governance matters.
 The nominating and corporate governance committee will be also responsible for making recommendations to the board of directors concerning the structure, composition and function of the board of directors and its committees.